cloud-carbon-footprint/cloud-carbon-footprint/README.md

 - [Homebrew](https://brew.sh)
 - Node.js >= 12 (tip: use [nvm](https://github.com/nvm-sh/nvm) or [n](https://github.com/tj/n) to manage multiple Node versions)
-- Docker `brew cask install docker`
 - AWS CLI `brew install awscli`
 - Terraform [0.12.28](https://releases.hashicorp.com/terraform/0.12.28/) (for Mac download the darwin_amd64 zip)
 - Talisman `curl --silent  https://raw.githubusercontent.com/thoughtworks/talisman/master/global_install_scripts/install.bash > /tmp/install_talisman.bash && /bin/bash /tmp/install_talisman.bash`
-- docker-compose (should be bundled with Docker if you installed it on a Mac)

 Note: During install, Talisman may fail to add the pre-commit hook to this repository because one already exists for Husky.
 This is fine because it can still execute in the existing husky pre-commit hook, once installed.